yoeunes/regex-parser/docs/COOKBOOK.md

-# Regex Cookbook (Certified Safe Patterns)
+# Regex Cookbook (Safer Patterns for PHP)

-This page provides a small set of **ReDoS-safe** patterns for common use cases.
+This page provides a small set of **ReDoS-resilient** patterns for common use cases.
 Each pattern is anchored and avoids ambiguous, nested backtracking.
 The examples have been validated with RegexParser's ReDoS analyzer and are optimized by design.

+No regex can be guaranteed safe in all contexts.
+Always apply input limits and engine safeguards when matching untrusted data (for example, backtrack limits or timeouts).

 > These patterns are intentionally conservative.
 For edge-case validation,
 > consider domain-specific parsing instead of regex.